The Mexicans worked hard. They had wives and sweethearts back home and pictures of kids in their wallets. … More the Mexicans

 I don’t tell my students about my doubts.
 I don’t say I think school is inferior to what we can learn through following our own curiosity, cultivating our own interests and developing our own course of study.
-I don’t say I’m convinced that the best way to learn to write isn’t found in the classroom. … More Man Ray and teaching
+I don’t say I’m convinced that the best way to learn to write isn’t found in the … More Man Ray and teaching

 The night before the term begins, I dream of trying to get to my classroom.
 I dream of obstacles.
 Instead of the community college where I work, I drive to a high school My car turns into a child’s tiny toy car and must sometimes be carried The first classroom I go into is … More I Dream of Obstacles